hafsa-ali-data-analyst/pwskills-tableau-assignments/README.md

 ## Project Overview

-This repository contains Tableau assignments and visualizations completed as part of my PW Skills Data Analytics with Generative AI Course.
-It focuses on transforming raw datasets into interactive dashboards and generating meaningful business insights using Tableau.
+This repository represents my Tableau learning journey through practical assignments focused on data visualization, dashboard development and analytical storytelling.
+Each project demonstrates the process of converting raw data into meaningful insights, helping bridge the gap between data analysis and business decision-making.

 ## Tools & Technologies Used